Adela Žgur

 Adela Žgur (22 October 1909 – 3 August 1992) was a Slovene academic, who prepared the first English textbooks for secondary students in Slovenia.
-Holding degrees in German and English language and literature, much of her published work was translation-based.
+Holding degrees in German and English languages and literature, much of her published work was translation-based.
 During World War II, because of her work with the Liberation Front, she was imprisoned.
 At the end of the war, she served as a translator at the Paris Peace Conference of 1946.
 In 1951, she was awarded a Carnegie Fellowship and spent a year observing educational practices in the United States.

 Early life

 Adela Žgur was born on 22 October 1909 in Komen, in the Austro-Hungarian Empire to Ljudmila (née Šturm) and Franz Žgur.
 Her father was in the military and after her birth, the family lived in Ljubljana.
 She attended schools in Ferlach, Prosecco and Trieste, before entering the classical Gymnasium in Kranj in 1920.
 After completing her studies in 1928, Žgur enrolled in the Faculty of Arts at the University of Ljubljana to study German language and literature.
 She graduated with her Bachelor of Science in 1932.